ssube/taleweave-ai/docs/engine.md

 Actions in TaleWeave AI are defined as Python functions that enable both human players and AI-driven characters to interact with the game world.
 These actions, which include behaviors like taking an item or moving between rooms, are integral to advancing the gameplay and affecting the state of the world.
-Each actor is permitted one action per round, which can significantly alter the attributes of entities, reposition entities between rooms or actors, or modify the game world by adding or removing entities.
+Each character is permitted one action per round, which can significantly alter the attributes of entities, reposition entities between rooms or characters, or modify the game world by adding or removing entities.
 This framework ensures that every turn is meaningful and that players' decisions have direct consequences on the game's progression and outcome.

 ### What are attributes?

 Attributes in TaleWeave AI are key-value pairs that define the properties of an entity.
-These attributes can be of various types—boolean, number, or string—such as an actor’s mood being "happy," their health being quantified as 10, or an item's quality described as "broken" or quantified with a remaining usage of 3.
+These attributes can be of various types—boolean, number, or string—such as a character's mood being "happy," their health being quantified as 10, or an item's quality described as "broken" or quantified with a remaining usage of 3.
 Attributes play a crucial role in the game's logic system by influencing how entities react under different conditions.
 They are actively used to trigger specific rules within the game, and their labels are included in prompts to guide language model players in making